 It worked, but writing it feels dirty.
 It's no fault of ours; we had to use what was available.
+But the code is fairly low-level-it suffers from "primitive obsession" and defies the single-responsibility principle (SRP).
+And the code also violates the single level of abstraction principle (SLAP) since it delves into multiple nested levels of details.
+It first works with the collection of prices, then for each price it examines the value, and then for each selected value

-But the code is fairly low level-it suffers from "primitive obsession" and defies the single-responsibility principle.
-Those of us working from home have to keep this code away from the eyes of kids aspiring to be programmers, for they may be dismayed and sigh, "That's what you do for a living?"
+(three levels down in nesting) it computes the products and performs the sum.
+In addition to having to work with a poor design, those of us working from home have to keep this code away from the eyes of kids aspiring to be programmers, for they may be dismayed and sigh, "That's what you do for a living?"